-Oak Park represents approximately 3.7% of all persons experiencing homelessness in suburban Cook County, however, the Village often acts as a hub for persons experiencing homelessness due to the centralized location of Oak Park and the transportation services available in the community.
-Based on meetings with both the Alliance to End Homelessness in Suburban Cook County and Housing Forward, as well as through the survey and stakeholder meetings, the Village determined that the most effective way to focus ESG allocations, moving forward, is to focus on affordable housing.
+Oak Park represents approximately 3.7% of all persons experiencing homelessness in suburban Cook County; however, the Village often acts as a hub for persons experiencing homelessness due to the centralized location of Oak Park and the transportation services available in the community.
+Based on interviews with both the Alliance to End Homelessness in Suburban Cook County and Housing Forward, as well as through other Consolidated Plan meetings, the Village determined that the most effective way to focus ESG allocations is to focus on affordable housing.
 This focus will be done primarily through permanent supportive housing, transitional housing, emergency shelter, homelessness prevention, street outreach and rapid re-housing.
-The need for supportive services to be coupled with housing programs was identified as a high priority, so housing programs that provide a broad spectrum of supportive services will be prioritized.
+The need for supportive services to be coupled with housing programs was identified as a high priority, so housing programs that provide a broad spectrum of supportive services is prioritized.

-Public Facilities Improvements: Public Facilities Improvements was determined to be a medium-tohigh priority through the stakeholder input process.
-It is recognized that there are few available resources available to assist with facility improvements, particularly for accessibility improvements.
+Public Facilities Improvements: It is recognized that there are few available resources available to assist with facility improvements, particularly for accessibility improvements.
 As funding is available, the Village will allocate resources to Public Facilities Improvements.